The $\mathbb{Z}_2$-genus of Kuratowski minors: Lower bounds on the -genus and Euler -genus Lower bounds on the Z2-genus and Euler Z2-genus

 By~\eqref{eq1}--\eqref{eq4}, for every pair of independent edges in $E(H^{i,i'})\setminus E(F^{i,i'})$, the homology classes of their fundamental cycles are orthogonal with respect to $\Omega_{S}$.
 This is a contradiction with Lemma~\ref{lemma_iocr_cycles} applied to $H^{i,i'}$ and the spanning tree $F^{i,i'}$.
 Therefore, $t\le 2^{g(k+l+m+1)} + 1$. \end{proof}

-To prove the lower bound in Theorem~\ref{theorem_z2}b), we follow the idea of the previous proof and again replace the pigeonhole principle with a linear-algebraic argument.
+To prove the lower bound in Theorem~\ref{theorem_z2}b), we follow the idea of the previous proof and again replace the pigeonhole principle with an argument from linear algebra.
 We will also need the following stronger variant of the Hanani--Tutte theorem and Lemma~\ref{lemma_iocr_cycles} for the graphs $K_5$ and $K_{3,3}$.

 \begin{lemma}[{Kleitman~\cite{Kle76_parity}}] In every drawing of $K_5$ and $K_{3,3}$ in the plane the total number of pairs of independent edges crossing an odd number of times is odd. \end{lemma}